Awards and bursaries

 The Trust has been set up in memory of sculptor Rosalind Stracey, who felt strongly that there was a need to provide support for artists in studios, a view we share.
 Cockpit Arts gratefully acknowledges the generosity and support of Rohde Kilns.

-Awards and bursaries at Cockpit
+About Awards & Bursaries at Cockpit

 All awards and bursaries at Cockpit include studio space, business support and membership of a vibrant craft community, giving successful makers the space and time to develop their profile, grow their business or practice, and increase profitability.
-In applications, we are looking for individuals who demonstrate entrepreneurial spirit, creative excellence and highly developed craft skills.
+We are looking for applicants who demonstrate entrepreneurial spirit, creative excellence and highly developed craft skills.